-13. Sections XV.E.2.a. is amended as follows:
+13. Section XV.E.2.a. of the Compact is amended as follows:

 "Video games that are not affected by player skill shall pay out a minimum of 80 percent and no more than 100.0 percent of the amount wagered, except in the event electronic games of chance are being utilized in slot tournaments."